River911009/Coding_in_C/22Jan2020_CharacterProcess.md

 > ASCII table

-This program exchanges lower case character to upper case in English.
+This program changes lower case character to upper case in English.
-Of course, it check every character which is lower case or not then exchange it to upper case word.
+Of course, it check every character which is lower case or not then change it to upper case word.

 Question #1:
+Add another function to change upper case to lower case.

 Question #2:
+According the ASCII table, characters subtract 32 will become to upper case.
+But if we want to change to unknow string and it can be decrypt to original string, so it is a encrypt/decrypt program.

 ### End